 Lalaria Beach is a wonderful beach, but it has no shadow and no services nor umbrellas.

-So, if you’re going in the middle of the day you should consider bringing with you some food and an umbrella.
+So, if you’re going in the middle of the day you should consider bringing with you some food, an umbrella and of course wnough water.

-Most of the boats going to Lalaria Beach usually leaves two times per day, the fist in the morning, leaving at 10 am and getting back at 2.30pm, and a second one in the afternoon, leaving around 3 pm and getting back at 7.30.
+Most of the boats going to Lalaria Beach usually leave two times per day, the first in the morning, leaving at 10 am and getting back at 2.30pm and a second one in the afternoon, leaving around 3 pm and getting back at 7.30.

-- If you’re in Skiathos in the middle of the summer (June to mid August) you can choose the afternoon trip, that’s less crowded and there’s less risk to get sunburned than the midday hours.
+- If you’re in Skiathos in the middle of the summer (June to mid August) you can choose the afternoon trip, that is less crowded and there’s less risk to get sunburned than the midday hours.